 - Yunomine Onsen to Ukegawa JPY340.

-Bus rides can only be paid for in cash.
-Pick a ticket from the dispenser as you enter the bus and pay the fare based on your ticket number (as per the display above the bus driver) when you get off.
+Bus rides can only be paid in cash.
+As you enter the bus, pick a ticket from the dispenser.
+When you get off, pay the fare based on your ticket number (as per the display above the bus driver).
 If you don’t have the correct amount, there is a change machine next to the bus driver.
-Change first and then pay the correct amount.
+Change first, and then pay the correct amount.

-We averaged JPY3,580 per person for seven bus rides over six days, averaging ~JPY600 per person per night.
+We averaged JPY3,580 per person for seven bus rides over six days, and we averaged JPY600 per person per night.

 Bus rides along the Kumano Kodo need to be paid in cash